 - chest pain

-- petechiae (small, red or purple spots on the skin)
+- red or purple spots or blood blisters under the skin